 After the Graduate School verifies that all required components of the application have been submitted, the package is then sent on to the Entomology Department, which must also approve it before the student is accepted into the program.
 The department's Admissions and Standards Committee is responsible for evaluating applications and making acceptance decisions.
-Guidelines used for evaluating students include the application, prior grades (For Masters applicants, minimum 3.0/4.0 GPA; for Doctoral applicants, minimum 3.4/4.0 GPA) and coursework, GRE scores, TOEFL for foreign students only, research and job experiences, and recommendation letters.
+Guidelines used for evaluating students include the application, prior grades (For Masters applicants, minimum 3.0/4.0 GPA; for Doctoral applicants, minimum 3.4/4.0 GPA) and coursework, TOEFL for foreign students only, research and job experiences, and recommendation letters.
+No GRE scores are required.
 No single evaluation criterion is used alone but all are considered together.
 If a Masters application does not meet these standards, they still may be accepted on a provisional status.
 This is a one-semester-only probation period.
 A student maintaining a GPA of at least 3.0/4.0 GPA during this first semester can request to be taken off provisional status and assume full graduate student status.
 There is no provisional status option for Doctoral students.

 Applicants will be notified upon acceptance into the department.
 An OGAPS (Online Graduate Application System) notification will be sent to all faculty members, informing them of the interests and availability of this applicant for graduate programs.
 The graduate coordinator and the department head may assist in facilitating the process of linking prospective students with faculty in specific program areas.
 If a faculty member is interested in an applicant, he or she will contact the applicant and possibly invite them to join the faculty member’s program.
 For full consideration, completed applications must be received by January 15 for Fall semester admission or August 15 for Spring semester admission.